santiagxf/trunkbased-mlops/docs/quickstart.md

 # Quick start

 This guide will walk you through all the steps required to use this repository in your project.
+Check the [General architecture](architecture.md) reference for details about the components. .

 ## Prerequisites